apiato/apiato/docs/_docs/features/authentication.md

 <a name="refresh-token-via-proxy-for-first-party-clients"></a>

-### Refresh Token via proxy for first-party clients
+### Refresh Token with proxy for first-party clients

 By default Apiato provide this ready endpoint `http://api.poms.dev/v1/clients/web/admin/refresh` for the Web Admin Dashboard Client  to be used when you need to refresh token for that client.
 You can of course create as many other endpoints as you want for each client.
 See the code of (`app/Containers/Authentication/UI/API/Routes/ProxyRefreshForAdminWebClient.v1.public.php`) and create similar one for each client.
 The most important change will be the             `env('CLIENT_WEB_ADMIN_ID')` and `env('CLIENT_WEB_ADMIN_SECRET'),` passed to the `ProxyApiRefreshAction`.